Why 2 World Trade Center is not Built as of September 2025

 3. No building head-start like 3WTC

-Since Silverstein could not use the same deal that was put in place for 3WTC with 2WTC, he could not continue construction once the basement levels were complete.
+Silverstein could not use the same deal that was put in place for 3WTC with 2WTC.
+As a result, he was unable to continue construction beyond the basement levels.
 To this day, he has not been able to restart construction.

 Lack of Adequate Funding

-Lack of adequate funding has always been an issue for not just 2WTC but the entire World Trade Center site.
-Larry Silverstein tried negotiating for more money from the Port Authority, but they would not commit to financing more towers.
+Lack of adequate funding has been an issue not just for 2WTC but for the entire World Trade Center site.
+Larry Silverstein attempted to negotiate for more money from the Port Authority.
+Unfortunately, they would not commit to financing additional towers.

-Silverstein also tried to file more insurance claims, obtain more bonds, and even sue more firms with either direct or indirect ties to the events of 9/11.
+Silverstein also tried to file more insurance claims and secure more bonds.
+He even tried to sue more firms with either direct or indirect ties to the events of 9/11.
 However, none of these efforts were successful enough to cover the costs of building 2WTC, 3WTC, and 4WTC altogether.

-Finally, in the aftermath of the 2008 recession, it was (and in many cases still is) too risky for banks to finance commercial buildings.
-There must be proof that the risk will be swiftly returned.
-Unfortunately, Silverstein could not prove a return in a timely manner for lenders to fund the tower.
+Finally, since the 2008 recession, it has been too risky for banks to finance commercial buildings.
+There must be proof that the risk will yield a swift reward.
+Unfortunately, Silverstein was unable to prove a return on time for lenders to fund the tower.

 No Anchor Tenant

-Potential tenants have entered and left the negotiation table, one of which I will go into more detail in a few.
-However, there has not been a commercial tenant willing to seriously consider the tower because of:
+Potential tenants have entered and left the negotiation table.
+One of them, I share more about later.
+However, there has not been a commercial tenant willing to consider the tower because of:

-- Increase in rents in New York City
+3. Increase in rents in New York City.

-- Increase in competition from other commercial properties throughout Manhattan, either completed, underway or proposed, such as:
+4. Increase in competition from other commercial properties throughout Manhattan, such as:

 No 3WTC-Like Construction Deal

-If no anchor tenant is found, 3WTC will remain a seven-story stump, just two stories more than what the Port Authority wanted once they realized how expensive the entire new World Trade Center site would be.
+If no anchor tenant is found, 3WTC will remain a seven-story building.
+This is just two stories taller than the Port Authority’s original alternative plan.

 GroupM as the Anchor Tenant